Tulip-Dev/tulip/doc/user/gui.rst

 Preferences
 ===========

 Tulip can be configured in several ways.
-The simpliest way is to display the settings dialog through the *Preferences* item of *Edit* menu.
+The simplest way is to display the settings dialog through the *Preferences* item of *Edit* menu.

 .. image:: _images/i_settings.png